Length 1,330 Hours Admissions Contact

 Minimum Attendance Requirement: 80%

-Basic Skills Entrance/Exit Requirements: Student's competency in reading, math, and language is pre-assessed using the Test of Adult Basic Education (TABE).
-Required basic skills grade levels are: Reading-11, Math-10, and Language-11.
+Basic Skills Entrance/Exit Requirements: Student's competency in computation (mathematics) and communication (reading/language arts) is pre-assessed; required basic skills grade levels are: Computation - 10 and Communication - 11.